mobiplus-opensource/mobiplus-version-blocker-flutter/README.md

 We are always responsing the questions in discussion tab.
 Let's talk and learn together.

+Version Blocker intends to solve the following problems:

+- To suggest users to update old versions to new ones available.
+- For the developer, offering a simple and faster way of implement and personalize the message of version blocked

 ## For who is the Version Blocker?

 Developers that don't likes to write duplicated solutions and that wants to invest your time to impacts your app products.